Cadbury Dairy Milk: History

-In June 1905, in Birmingham, England, George Cadbury Jr made Cadbury's first Dairy Milk bar with a higher proportion of milk than previous chocolate bars; by 1914 it became the company's best-selling product.
+In June 1905, in Birmingham, England, George Cadbury Jr made Cadbury's first Dairy Milk bar with a higher proportion of milk than previous chocolate bars; by 1914 it had become the company's best-selling product.
 Through its development, the bar was variously called 'Highland Milk', 'Jersey', and 'Dairy Maid'.
 Accounts on the origin of the Dairy Milk name differ.
-It has been suggested that the name change came about on the advice of a shopkeeper in Plymouth, but Cadbury maintains that a customer's daughter came up with the name.
+It has been suggested that a Plymouth shopkeeper advised the name change; Cadbury maintains that a customer's daughter came up with the name.

-Fruit and Nut was introduced as part of the Dairy Milk line in 1926, soon followed by Whole Nut in 1930.
-By that point, Cadbury's was the brand leader in the United Kingdom.
-Almost a century on it has retained this position, with Dairy Milk ranking as the best-selling chocolate bar in the UK in 2014.
-In 2020, Dairy Milk was the second most popular snack of people working from home in March 2020 in the UK behind McVitie's Chocolate Digestive biscuits.
+Fruit and Nut was introduced as part of the Dairy Milk line in 1926, followed by Whole Nut in 1930.
+Cadbury's was the brand leader in the United Kingdom at that time.
+Almost a century on it retains this position, with Dairy Milk ranking as the best-selling chocolate bar in the UK in 2014.

 In 1928, Cadbury's introduced the "glass and a half" slogan to accompany the Dairy Milk bar to advertise the bar's higher milk content.
-In the early 2010s, Cadbury made the decision to change the shape of the bar chunks to a more circular shape which also reduced the weight.
+In the early 2010s, Cadbury changed the shape of the bar chunks to a more circular shape which reduced the weight.

-In 2003, Cadbury expanded the Dairy Milk brand range of new flavours and variants.
-Cadbury Dairy Milk was then the largest product range in Cadbury's portfolio in the brand's history.
-The new products launched were: Biscuit, Crunchie Bits, Bubbly, Mint Chips, Turkish, Crispies, and the then recently introduced Wafer and Orange Chips.
+In 2003, Cadbury expanded the Dairy Milk brand range - the largest range in Cadbury's history - to include new flavours and variants: Biscuit, Crunchie Bits, Bubbly, Mint Chips, Turkish, Crispies, and Wafer and Orange Chips.
 Cadbury's Caramel bar was also relaunched under the Dairy Milk brand.

-In 2005, Cadbury celebrated the Centenary 100th Anniversary of Cadbury Dairy Milk.
-A limited edition bar in reproduced original 1905 packaging was launched.
+A limited edition bar in reproduction 1905 packaging was launched in 2005, to celebrate the Centenary of Cadbury Dairy Milk.

-Also in 2005, Cadbury buried a time capsule at the Bournville factory in the Midlands.
-On the company's website, Cadbury stated, "We're going to bury a Time Capsule that won't be opened until Cadbury Dairy Milk is 200 years young.
+Also in 2005, Cadbury buried a time capsule at the Bournville factory, stating "We're going to bury a Time Capsule that won't be opened until Cadbury Dairy Milk is 200 years young.
 But, we need your help in deciding what we should leave for future generations."

-In 2012, Cadbury won a trademark dispute in the United Kingdom for the distinctive purple colour (Pantone 2685C) of its chocolate bar wrappers, a colour originally introduced in 1914, as a tribute to Queen Victoria.
-In October 2013, however, an appeal by Nestlé successfully challenged Cadbury's claim to the colour.
+In 2012, Cadbury won a trademark dispute with Nestlé in the United Kingdom for the purple colour (Pantone 2685C) of its chocolate bar wrappers, a colour introduced in 1914 as a tribute to Queen Victoria.
+Nestlé successfully appealed the decision in October 2013.